GDC-ConsumerEdge/consumer-edge-core/README.md

      `n2` family due to hypervisor access visibility inside the OS.
 Restart the VMs.
 The vxlan not assigning sometimes to the first run of cnucs.

+1. Setup RobinIO secret if Robin is chosen as the SDS provider (this is the default)

+    1. Go to marketplace, search for "robin", select and enable robin
+    1. Create a Google Secret named "robin-sds-license"
+    1. Contents of that secret is a JSON blob in the following format:

+        ```json
+        {
+          "consumer-id": "project:pr-xxxddddd-change-me",
+          "entitlement-id": "xxxxxxxx-2450-4dca-9abe-b8-change-me",
+          "reporting-key": "ewogICJ0eXBlIjogInNl...change-me..."
+        }

 ## Quick Start - 2.
 Provision Inventory